-Our team has all the knowledge and experience to help you with the three main phases of the conveyancing journey.
+We have all the up-to-date knowledge you need to guide you through the three main phases of the conveyancing journey.

 Before you sign on the dotted line, we recommend you get a review of the contract for sale.
 The contract is the foundation of the agreement between you and the seller.
-Sellers and agents have their own interests in mind, so let us step in and negotiate your best interests.
-We’ll make sure everything is in order.
-Our team can guide you through the terms of the contract and can give you written advice on all special conditions.
+Sellers and agents have their own interests in mind, so it’s important to have specialised conveyancing experts negotiate your best interests.
+We’ll make sure everything is in order, guide you through the terms of the contract, and can give you written advice on all special conditions.
 It means no nasty surprises, like finding out you have to contribute towards the seller’s land tax.
 No one wants that!

 When you buy a property, it means you accept it in its current condition.
 This includes any defects you may not have seen when you first visited the property.
-So to help you be sure you’re buying the right property we recommend getting a building and pest inspection.
-This will provide a full picture of the property before committing to the purchase.
+So, to help you make an informed decision about your next property purchase, we recommend getting a building and pest inspection from qualified inspectors.
+This provides a full picture of the property before you commit to the purchase.

 To know the full story about the property you want to buy, you’ll need searches.
-The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property which could be passed onto you to pay for.
+The most important reason you’ll want searches done is because they can uncover any outstanding debt attached to the property – debt that could be passed on to you.
 Searches are also checks with local councils and authorities that tell you all the details about the property.
 They provide information about the zoning of the building, body corporate or strata information, heritage listings, copies of the property plans and any major construction projects coming up (like a new highway being built nearby).

 Without searches, you won’t know whether you’re making a good investment or a terrible decision.
-Finally, in this phase the title deed is transferred into your name properly and legally so you’re the official new owner.
+The final step in this phase is when the title deed is transferred into your name – a time to celebrate being the legal owner of your own property.

 Settlement is where everything comes together.
-There’s a lot of paperwork to file, money changing hands, and several people who need to be kept in the loop.
-Such as the real estate agent, the seller’s conveyancer, insurers and the banks.
-One of our team members will be your representative to all these different people.
-They’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.
+There’s a lot of paperwork to file, money changing hands, and several people who need to be kept in the loop, such as the real estate agent, the seller’s conveyancer, any relevant insurers, and the financial institutions.
+If it sounds overwhelming, don’t worry!
+One of our team members will be your representative in every interaction with each one of these different people.
+We’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.

-To make the whole process more convenient for you we use PEXA which allows settlement to happen electronically for everyone involved.
+To make the whole process convenient for you, we use PEXA, which allows settlement to happen electronically for everyone involved.
 PEXA makes it possible to automatically transfer funds into your bank account quickly.
-It’s just another way Conveyancing.com.au helps get you to a successful and on–time settlement.
+It’s just another way we help you achieve a successful and on–time settlement.